"As a former prosecutor, I bring my clients valuable insights to better represent them."

 Direct - (425) 374-5004

 With deep roots as a trial attorney and civil litigator, Karen Moore began her legal career as a prosecutor.
 She worked as a Deputy Prosecuting Attorney for the Snohomish County Prosecutor’s Office for six years before entering into private practice.
 Her prosecutorial experience included family law, criminal misdemeanor, felony appeals, felony drug prosecution and asset forfeiture.
 After joining Brewe Layman in 2001, Karen maintained her practice as a civil litigator with an emphasis in the area of family law and personal injury.
-Karen also continues to practice in the area of appellate law and criminal law.
+Karen also continues to practice in the area of appellate law.

 As a family law attorney, Karen assists clients in matters of all types.
 She has handled high conflict parenting cases involving allegations of sexual or physical assault, third-party custody cases, and cases involving complex property/business valuations.
 In addition to significant trial experience, Karen is also a seasoned mediator and arbitrator.
 Her experience as a Pro Tem judge and commissioner in Snohomish County helps her provide realistic and thoughtful guidance to clients as they go through the overwhelming process of litigation.